keirbowden/rwdhow/README.md

 ![Responsive Page Desktop](https://lh6.googleusercontent.com/-93aVZwHT8iM/VAXZ9ZwZnpI/AAAAAAAAA0M/hDWlnxg5AU4/w773-h501-no/Screen%2BShot%2B2014-09-02%2Bat%2B15.34.02.png)

 Each case on the page is displayed inside a Bootstrap panel, defined through the style classes on the enclosing div elements - `<div class="panel panel-primary">`.
 Inside the panel, the case details are presented in a 12 column grid format, again defined through the `row` and `col-md-*` style classes on the enclosing div elements. the `md-*` suffix specifies the number of columns that elements should span for devices with a medium sized screen and above.
 When the page is viewed on a device with a small (tablet landscape) or extra-small (mobile phone), the default bootstrap behaviour is to stack the columns one on top of the other:

 ![Responsive Page iPhone](https://lh6.googleusercontent.com/-tnp3jhLxM7o/VAXYx5BAWqI/AAAAAAAAAz0/0PztwgUSAfo/w363-h644-no/IMG_1433.jpg)

-While this layout is fine for a mobile phone, on a tablet it results in a lot of wasted screen real-estate:
+Each field label and value now uses the full device width, which fixes the user interface issues identified in Tutorial 1.
+However, while this layout looks good on a mobile phone, it is also applied to a tablet device, resulting in a lot of wasted screen real-estate outside of the `Subject` field.

 ![Responsive Page iPad](https://lh4.googleusercontent.com/-PjvX-k3XH3Q/VAXpKHsgYfI/AAAAAAAAA0g/LgRjvbGWwgs/w484-h645-no/IMG_0099.PNG)

 In the next tutorial, you will edit the page and change the behaviour for small devices to display the field label and contents on a single line.

+####Tell me more...####
+Bootstrap provides styling for four classes of device:
+* Large, with a screen size of > 1200px
+* Medium, with a screen size of 992px - 1200px
+* Small, with a screen size of 768px - 992px
+* Extra-small, with a screen size of < 768px

 ## Tutorial 5: Enhance the page for tablet devices ##
 1. Replace the contents of the div element with the `panel-body` style class with the following markup: